bakurtz/crypto-bot/README.md

 ## Installation

+This app depends on a MongoDB database.
+Please install MongoDB before building.

 > Clone the repo to your local machine
 ```
 $   git clone https://github.com/TheRyanMiller/crytpo-bot
 ```
 > At the root of the project, make a copy of the `.env.example` file, and rename it to simply `.env`.
-Populate this file with your Coinbase API keys and other environment variables.
+Populate this file with your Coinbase API keys and other environment variables (e.g. MongoDB connection string and credentials).

 > Do the same for the `.env.example` file in the `/client` directory.